Best X399/TR4 Motherboards For Intense Computing Workloads

 This is a powerful step up from the previous X399 GIGABYTE Aorus 7 motherboard to make up for its shortcomings with more beefy VRM set up of 10+3 with a load of features increased to a certain degree compared to its predecessor.
 There are four PCI-e slots, a bunch of M.2 drives, 8 DIMM slots, integrated WiFi, RGB and many more.
 It would have been better if they boarded the latest WiFi on it, still, it is not a fatal blow to the worth.
 On the upside, it has a pair of Gigabit Intel NICs and a 10 gigabit LAN Aquantia, it improves your internal networking for your router and whatnot, which comes pretty costly if you buy it separately

 Taking a look at the software department, we have our traditional Smart Fan 5 which features multiple temperature sensors with hybrid fan headers and Fan Stop.
 Furthermore, you can disable RGB LED lights from the BIOS.
 To conclude, it is a great board if we exclude the voltage spikes which must be handled through manual tweaking from BIOS and precision Boost.
 Lastly, the windows task manager fails to read the CPU frequencies correctly so IMMOU for the Windows to run correctly.
-As a summary, this board is design to hit all the boxes in your list with its all-rounder features emboldened to a degree to fulfill gaming as well as other needs.
+As a summary, this board is design to hit all the boxes in your list with its all-rounder features emboldened to a degree to fulfil gaming as well as other needs.

 Well-Balanced Performance Socket: AMD socket TR4 | Chipset: X399 | Graphics Output: N/A | Audio: Realtek ALC1220-VB codec 7.1 Channel High Definition Audio | Form Factor: ATX